komiyamma/vscode_extension_commit_message_gene_by_codex/README.md

 ## Requirements

-- Windows 10/11 with VS Code’s Git extension enabled
+- Windows 10/11 with VSCode’s Git extension enabled
 - Source Control (SCM) view is open
 - Codex CLI installed globally and runnable from `%APPDATA%\npm\codex.cmd` (the helper looks for it there and launches via `cmd.exe`)